Home Blog

 We need to increase awareness of gender-based differences in the manifestation of this disorder.
 It is necessary to invest in research that can determine the specificities of ADHD in each gender.
 Hopefully, science will uncover the unique ways in which men and women experience this disorder to create more individualized approaches to treatment.

 If you are looking for expert aid in managing ADHD, the online mental health center MEDvidi is the right place.
-Qualified MDs from your state will guide you through it and devise a personalized treatment plan to suit your needs, which can include psychotherapy and medications.
+Qualified healthcare providers from your state will guide you through it and devise a personalized treatment plan to suit your needs.
+Often this will include psychotherapy and medications.

 Sources